mcd500/teep-device/docs/overview_of_teep-device.md

       requests or forward requests to other processing modules in a TEE, which is up to a TEE provider's implementation.

+The terminology of Trusted Application (TA) in the old draft was revised to Trusted Component (TC) to express the files installed from TAM to devices that could have both binaries of trusted applications and data files of personalization data.
+The TA and TC are interchangeable in this documentation.

 More details can be found in the below URL.
 - TEEP Protocol
   * https://datatracker.ietf.org/doc/html/draft-ietf-teep-protocol